StatguyUser/Flask-Deep-Learning-NLP-API/README.md

 `example_text = "I bought this product and its faulty.
 Feels like wasteage of money and time.
 I am not satisfied and want my money back.
 I will not recomment this."`

 `requests.post('''http://localhost:5000/predict?text='''+example_text)`

+Corresponding model files are in my other repo https://github.com/newbiestatguy/Amazon-Review-Classification_DeepLearning

+Feel free to reach out!!